Cloud4Wi-Create/my-apps-tutorial/README.md

     return processedArr.join('');
 }
 ```
-Should be pretty straight forward - this would be how we merge the data from Cloud4Wi and the
+Should be pretty straight forward - this would be how we merge the data from Volare and the
 data that we have stored already (the pre and post-authentication messages).

 Now, this is a rather simple approach by just creating a new customer object and populating it